Tamil Nadu, K'taka showed most improvements in prison administration, UP least: Report | Health

 “The average number of prisons equipped with a video conferencing facility rose from 60 per cent in 2019 to 69 per cent in 2020.
 13 states/UTs had 100 per cent coverage across their prisons.
 In contrast, six states/UTs had less than half of their prisons equipped with this facility.
 “Tamil Nadu, with 142 prisons, had only 10 per cent or 14 jails with a VC facility.
 None of Lakshadweep's 4 prisons had this facility available,” the report said.

-The ranking is an initiative of Tata Trusts in collaboration with the Centre for Social Justice, Common Cause, Commonwealth Human Rights Initiative, DAKSH, TISS- Prayas, and Vidhi Centre for Legal Policy.
+The report is an initiative of the Centre for Social Justice, Common Cause, Commonwealth Human Rights Initiative, DAKSH, TISS- Prayas, and Vidhi Centre for Legal Policy, supported by Tata Trusts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)